ualibweb/UALIB_ChemStructures/README.md

 MarvinSketch v19.27 .mrv, .smi, and .inchikey chemical structure files.

-2. **/StructureData/raw/CSV** - files in here are the original indexing files which include ChemAxon MarvinSketch v19.27 Daylight SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.
+2. **/StructureData/raw/CSV** - files in here are the original indexing files which include ChemAxon MarvinSketch v19.27 SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.

 3. **/StructureData/rdkit_processed_csv** - same as number 2, only adding RDKit kekulized SMILES (RDKit 2019.09.2 release), calculated InChI and InChIKeys for the substances(InChIs v1.05 as computed by RDKit 2019.09.2 release).